Will your US trademark application be based on a foreign trademark application or registration?

 A country of origin cannot be established by relying upon the presence of an independent entity that does business with the applicant.
 Mere shipments of products to a particular country would be insufficient to establish it as a country of origin.

-Accordingly, an applicant may have multiple countries of origin.
+An applicant may, therefore, have multiple countries of origin.

 For the sole purpose of establishing a priority date under Section 44(d), the foreign application need not be filed in a country of origin if the applicant will not rely on the priority application for a Section 44(e) foreign registration basis.
 [See TMEP 1002.02].
 In this situation, the applicant must still show use of the mark in U.S. commerce by filing a Statement of Use.